barefootcoder/perrin-bday-campaign/character-creation.md

 Don't worry about equipment too much.
 Assume you have a dungeoneer's pack, any tools you have proficiency with, and any weapons or armor that you want.
 Don't worry about keeping track of how much money you have: it won't really come up in the one-shot.

+## Advanced Features

+### Feats

+Everyone gets a non-combat feat at first level, to help you flesh out your character concept.
+So, not Dual Wielder, Polearm Master, or Sentinel, but Alert, Keen Mind, or Lucky would be fine.
+You can also take a feat instead of an ability score increase, as usual.

+### Multiclassing

+You can multiclass if you want to.
+Don't worry about ability score prerequisites.